aleksandarbartos/ziffit/README.md

 ```

 3. After npm install a node_modules folder and a package-lock.json file should be present in the project directory
-4. Make sure the testData folder files contain data and are not empty
+4. Make sure the test/testData folder files contain data and are not empty

 ### Executable scripts: